DrFreas/VCH/README.md

 - rqd -> Departure
 - example: ".vch option rqd off"

-Both settings get saved, if you confirm it in the saving dialog when closing Euroscope!
+All settings get saved, if you confirm it in the saving dialog when closing Euroscope!

 Pictures:
 https://prnt.sc/xpuzho